Bonfida/bonfida-dev-guide/src/02_Writing_a_program.md

 Our token vesting program will be a simple solution to a common problem.
 Given a supply of tokens, how can we use on-chain logic to distribute those tokens to investors while making sure that those tokens cannot be used until a predetermined delay, or _schedule_?
 The basic idea is that we use an on-chain program (or _smart contract_) to hold the funds and gradually _unlock_ those.
-This allows the whole transaction to be completely trustless : the claimers can trust in the fact that they _will_ receive those tokens on the agreed-upon schedule, and the providers can trust in the fact that the claimers will not bypass the vesting schedule.
+This allows the whole transaction to be completely trustless: the claimers can trust in the fact that they _will_ receive those tokens on the agreed-upon schedule, and the providers can trust in the fact that the claimers will not bypass the vesting schedule.
 In this context, the program acts as a trusted third-party.

-Any token vesting transactions thus has two types of users : the claimers, and the providers.
+Any token vesting transactions thus has two types of users: the claimers, and the providers.
-The core logic requires only two types of operation : vesting contract creation, and claiming.
+The core logic requires only two types of operation: vesting contract creation, and claiming.
 We call those operations the program's _instructions_.

 - `create` will initialize a vesting contract for a given quantity of a particular token, with a set schedule.